Stable equivariant abelianization, its properties, and applications: Introduction

 We then proceed to verify expected properties, like the fact that for a point $x_0$ one gets $x_0\otimes M=M$, and the existence of a reduced version of the construction $X\hot M$ (Definition~\ref{hot}) satisfying

 for $X$ based.
 In Example~\ref{G-modules} we show that our construction generalizes that given in \cite{ds} where the special case of a Mackey functor associated to a $G$-module was treated.

 Being a topological Mackey functor, $X\wh\otimes M$ is in particular a based $\cg$-space (we consider a topological abelian group to be based at $0$).
-Thinking of $\cg$-spaces as generalizations of $G$-spaces, $X\widetilde\otimes M$ is a reasonable candidate for the abelianization functor adapted to $RO(G)$-graded homology.
+Thinking of $\cg$-spaces as generalizations of $G$-spaces, $X\widetilde\otimes M$ is a reasonable candidate for the stable equivariant abelianization functor.
 In Section~3 we show that this is indeed the right candidate: for a based $G$-CW complex $X$, \begin{enumerate}[(i)] \item we introduce the notion of $\varOmega$-$\cg$-spectrum (Definition \ref{cgstuff}) and prove in Theorem~\ref{loopspace} that the correspondence $V\mapsto (\varSigma^VX)\wt\otimes M$ defines an $\varOmega$-$\cg$-spectrum, denoted $(\varSigma^\infty X)\wt\otimes M$ (here $V$ ranges over finite dimensional $G$-representations, $S^V:=V\cup \infty$ is the $V$-sphere, and $\varSigma^V X=S^V\wedge X$ is the corresponding suspension); \item we establish the following $RO(G)$-graded version of the Dold-Thom theorem (Theorem~\ref{rogdt})

 where the $[-,-]_{\cg\ct}$ denotes based homotopy classes of based $\cg$-maps and the right hand side denotes the $RO(G)$-graded equivariant homology of $X$. \end{enumerate}

 Our strategy to prove these results is to use a structure theorem for Mackey functors of Greenlees and May~\cite{gm} to reduce to the case of a Mackey functor obtained from a $G$-module (see Example~\ref{G-modules}), which was treated in~\cite{ds}.